 Chemicals With Estrogenic Activity (EA)

-Found hiding in bisphenol A–free plastics—yes, BPA-free plastic—these chemicals bind to estrogen that is naturally occurring in the body and, in effect, increase the amount of estrogen in the bloodstream.
+Found hiding in bisphenol-A free plastics—yes, BPA-free plastic—these chemicals bind to estrogen that is naturally occurring in the body and, in effect, increase the amount of estrogen in the bloodstream.
 Medical research suggests that an increase in estrogen can interfere with your libido and reproductive organs and even result in weight gain.
 Plastic water bottles exposed to heat and sunlight are prime sources of EA chemicals, so think twice before leaving a water bottle to bake in your car.
-Or, better yet, opt for reusable glass bottles to avoid these harmful effects.
+Or, better yet, opt for reusable glass bottles to avoid these harmful effects, and be more sustainable while you're at it.

 And there you have it.
 Print this list and take it with you on your next grocery store run.
 Then add the below five foods that nutritionists always recommend.